 Patients seek the help of Dr. Pousti to correct many problems with their earlobes, such as:

-If you’re dissatisfied with the appearance of your earlobes, the odds are that Dr. Pousti can help with a simple, in-office procedure.
+If you’re dissatisfied with the appearance of your earlobes, the odds are that Dr. Pousti can help with a simple, in-office earlobe surgery.

 The answer to this depends upon the type of surgery you undergo.
 For minor earlobe repair, you may feel some discomfort afterward, but you can usually return to your normal activities fairly quickly.